osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Phase 4

-- Every managed job uses source and sink datasource identifiers, and no managed request, domain record, database row, worker payload, audit event, or API response contains inline connection credentials.
+- **Met:** Every managed job uses source and sink datasource identifiers, and no managed request, domain record, database row, worker payload, audit event, or API response contains inline connection credentials.
-- A datasource update is visible to the next run while an already-running attempt retains one resolved in-memory configuration; no datasource update mutates active core tasks.
+- **Met:** A datasource update is visible to the next run while an already-running attempt retains one resolved in-memory configuration; no datasource update mutates active core tasks.
-- Datasource ACLs and job binding flags are enforced server-side.
+- **Met:** Datasource ACLs and job binding flags are enforced server-side.
 Revoking or disabling either binding blocks manual, scheduled, retry, recovery, and worker execution without implicitly cancelling an already-running attempt.
-- Connector capabilities are derived from the authoritative core manager contract, and incompatible source/sink or mode combinations are rejected before persistence or claim.
+- **Met:** Connector capabilities are derived from the authoritative core manager contract, and incompatible source/sink or mode combinations are rejected before persistence or claim.
-- A referenced datasource cannot be deleted, and no automatic detachment, credential duplication, or hidden fallback to inline configuration occurs.
+- **Met:** A referenced datasource cannot be deleted, and no automatic detachment, credential duplication, or hidden fallback to inline configuration occurs.
-- Datasource and binding changes have safe audit records with no password references, resolved values, connection strings, technical secret-like parameters, or certificate/key contents.
+- **Met:** Datasource and binding changes have safe audit records with no password references, resolved values, connection strings, technical secret-like parameters, or certificate/key contents.
-- API and worker instances resolve the same PostgreSQL-backed datasource state without local authoritative caches, shared live JDBC connections, or credential-bearing notifications.
+- **Met:** API and worker instances resolve the same PostgreSQL-backed datasource state without local authoritative caches, shared live JDBC connections, or credential-bearing notifications.
-- The frontend provides a dedicated datasource section and job selectors, while generated OpenAPI types remain synchronized and legacy connection controls are absent from the managed job editor.
+- **Met:** The frontend provides a dedicated datasource section and job selectors, while generated OpenAPI types remain synchronized and legacy connection controls are absent from the managed job editor.
-- The standalone CLI artifact, options-file contract, multi-table behavior, exit codes, and no-metadata-database execution remain unchanged.
+- **Met:** The standalone CLI artifact, options-file contract, multi-table behavior, exit codes, and no-metadata-database execution remain unchanged.

 ---